eoneof/indesign-custom-menu-maker/README.md

-# InDesign custom menu easy maker
+# InDesign custom menu maker

 With this simple framework you can create an infinite amount of your very own menu items in a declarative way.